jameshughes89/cs2XX-ComputerArchitecture/site/labs/system-design/enhancing-designs.rst

 #.
 These new operators require control signals

-    * Connect these new control signals to the control logic loop up table
+    * Connect these new control signals to the control logic look up table